Registering to vote

 If your details cannot be confirmed, we will write to you asking for more information to confirm your identity.
 The letter will explain what you will need to do.

-Watch a short demo of registering online to vote:
+Watch a short demo of how to register online

 Change of Address